Another winter storm threatens fresh travel headaches for areas already hit hard over the holiday weekend | News Channel 3-12

 The storm will intensify as it tracks east.
 By Monday night into Tuesday, widespread rain will move into the Mid-Atlantic, Southeast and Gulf Coast regions.
 Flash flooding is possible across the South.
 The colder northwest side of the system will pull snow back into the Appalachians and interior Northeast.

-Forecast confidence drops a bit closer to I-95 corridor.
-New York, Philadelphia, Boston and Washington, DC, could see snow at the start, but the exact track of the low pressure center will determine whether flakes stick or quickly turn to rain.
+Forecast confidence drops a bit closer to the I-95 corridor.
+New York, Philadelphia, Boston and Washington, DC, could see snow at the start Tuesday, but the exact track of the low pressure center will determine whether flakes stick or quickly turn to rain.
 The boundary between those two outcomes is razor-thin and depends on how quickly the coastal low deepens offshore.

 The cold digs in for an extended stay